 As noted earlier, net position may serve over time as a useful indicator of the School's financial position.
-In the case of Denver Language School, liabilities exceeded assets resulting in a net position of \$(1,277,858) in FY 2018-2019.
+In the case of Denver Language School, liabilities and deferred inflows exceeded assets and deferred outflows resulting in a net position of \$(347,119) in FY 2020-2021.
 Again, this is directly related to the Pension Plan and the Defined Benefit Other Post Employment Benefit (OPEB) liabilities reporting requirements under GASB 68 and 75.
-Of the School's total net position, \$246,000 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment.
-Accordingly, these funds are not available to satisfy the school's general operating expenses.
+Of the School's total net position, \$260,000 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment.
+Accordingly, these funds are not available to satisfy the School's general operating expenses.